Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 And there we go.
 The orcs and the tauren part ways for now, and Thrall sets out for his next destination: Stonetalon Peak, where the Oracle will hopefully give him the answers he seeks.

+While this mission is fairly light on plot developments --- its only significance is Thrall learning the location of the Oracle, which could easily be moved to the end of the previous mission --- it helps introduce the new setting and set the pacing.
+It establishes the scope and breadth of Kalimdor and shows that Thrall took some time to traverse it while back in the east, the Burning Legion was engaged in...

 ## The Wreckage of Lordaeron